iashris/adwy/readme.md

 - Windows: **Cmd**

 ### 5. Change your directory using cd command
-Use the following command to access to the root of the project.
-Where the index.html is:
+Use the following command to access to the root of the project (adwy-master if you have downloaded from Github).
 ```
 cd path/to/your/directory
 ```